nithinsivaku/EntityLinker/README.md

 8. Here corpus is the directory for the LeadParagraphcorpus.

 # Result
-1. You will see the F1 score for DBpedia Spotlight in the command window
+1. You will see the F1 Measure for DBpedia Spotlight against TREC-CAR dataset in the command window